SXV357/Online-Product-Marketplace/Tests.md

 Expected result: user recieves error message (user already exists) and is sent back to sign up
 Result: as expected

-### Test 30: User inputs commas in any field
+### Test 30: User inputs commas in a text field
-Expected result: Program likely crashes, our software cannot support commas in some inputs
+Expected result: Error message is shown and user is returned to previous state
-Result: Program crashes
+Result: as expected